Ecosystem Ecology, Biogeochemistry, Global Change

-The Templer Lab focuses on the effects of environmental change, including air pollution, climate change, land use change, and urbanization on forest ecosystems.
-We explore how plant-microbial interactions influence nitrogen retention and forest productivity within natural and managed ecosystems.
-We currently work in temperate forests of the northeastern United States, redwood forests of California, and tropical forests of Mexico and Puerto Rico and focus on three major themes within plant and ecosystem ecology:
+The Templer Lab focuses on the effects of environmental change, including climate change, atmospheric deposition, and urbanization on biogeochemical cycling of carbon and nitrogen in natural and managed ecosystems.
+We explore how plant-microbial interactions influence carbon exchange, nitrogen retention, forest productivity, and water and air quality.
+We have projects in temperate forests of the northeastern United States, redwood forests of California, and tropical forests of Puerto Rico, Mexico, and New Guinea.

-Much of our work is done in collaboration with scientists at other institutions and universities.
-Take a look at our research page to get more information about our projects.
-I welcome the participation of students in the lab and will accept graduate students for the fall 2015 semester.
-Please notify me if you are interested in working in the lab as a high school student, undergraduate, graduate student or postdoc.
+I welcome the participation of students in the lab and will accept graduate students for the fall 2016 semester.
+Please notify me if you are interested in working in the lab as a high school student, undergraduate, graduate student, postdoc, or visiting scientist.